rackerlabs/design-system/_docs/style/focus-states.md

 ### Focusable child elements

-There are cases in which the user can focus on the child element and the parent does not lose focus.
+There are cases in which the user can focus on a child element and the parent does not lose focus.

-Using the search input as an example, the clear button (child) takes on a dotted, 2px rounded border with the standard Cyan 700 focus color.
+For example, with the search filter, the clear button (child) takes on a dotted, 2px rounded border with the standard Cyan 700 focus color.

 The focus color of the child element is independent of the focus color of its parent.